 Q: Why is my dough really sticky?

-A: Either there wasn’t enough flour, there wasn’t enough gluten in the dough or there was too much kneading.
+A: Either there wasn’t enough flour, there wasn’t enough gluten in the dough, or there was too much kneading.

 A: If you don’t see any yeast bubbles in your mixing bowl, there are one of 3 problems: either the yeast is dead, the water was too hot, or the water was too cold.

-Fix: Try again and make sure the water is between 105F and 115F.
-Adding a little bit of sugar (no more than the amount of yeast) will help as well.
-(Read more about different kinds of yeast like the rapid rise and active dry yeast HERE.)
+Fix: Yeast is one of the most important ingredients in baking bread, so you want to make sure your yeast is good to go.
+Try again and make sure the water is between 105F and 115F.
+Adding a little bit of sugar (no more than the amount of yeast) will help as well, since yeast feeds on sugar.

-Q: Why didn’t my bread rise at all, it only rose a little bit or took a really long time to double in size?
+Q: Why didn’t my bread rise at all, it only rose a little bit, or took a really long time to double in size?

 Fix: Proof your yeast first, making sure the water is between 105F and 115F.
 Then allow the dough to rise in a warm – not hot, not cold – place.
 (Read more about yeast HERE.)